 If there is one thing I have learned during my years of non-stop travel it’s to not pack too many things in my hand luggage.
-There have been too many times when I’ve struggled through a transit with a sore shoulder due to the incredible weight of 6 magazines and 4 books on my shoulder.
+There have been far too many times when I’ve struggled through a transit with a sore shoulder due to the incredible weight of 6 magazines and 4 books on my shoulder.
 Or I’ve been left red-faced when I held up the whole plane because I was rummaging around a seemingly bottomless bag (probably to find my sweets) before I could sit in my assigned window seat.
-Eventually I’ve come to learn that less is far more practical when it comes to packing hand luggage.
+Eventually I’ve come to learn that less is far more practical when it comes to packing hand luggage for long-haul flights.

-My Hand Luggage Essentials
+My Hand Luggage Essentials For Long-Haul Flights

 - A pen – to fill out all those pesky immigration forms!

-- Clear cosmetic case for toiletries – I’ve had this zip pouch from Muji for years.
+- Clear cosmetic case for toiletries – I’ve had this clear zip pouch from Muji for years.
 It keeps everything neat and tidy and can pass through security.

 - Berocca, multi-vitamins and headache pills – to fight jet lag before it even begins.
+I buy the Berocca Boost version, which comes with an extra energy kick, when I know I’m going to have to hit the ground running.

 - A hair tie – because one is never on your wrist when you really need it.